top of page

 Campervan Electric Hook Up (Shore Power) Installation Guide

-A campervan electric hook up (AKA Shore power) allows you to fill up with electricity (mains) at a campsite.
-In my opinion it is essential if you are using the campervan for extended trips.
-In this guide I will show you the simple approach to installing campervan electric hook up in your campervan!
-We will look at wiring up a battery charger as well as plug sockets.
+A campervan electric hook-up or shore power connection allows you to charge your leisure batteries via mains electricity at a campsite or motorway services.
+In my opinion, it's essential if you're using your campervan for extended trips.
+In this guide, I will show you the simple approach to installing campervan electric hook-up in your campervan.
+We will look at wiring up a battery charger as well as plug sockets, and discuss consumer units and surge protection.

 Index